intershop/intershop-pwa/docs/guides/forms.md

 Formly allows to move almost all logic from the template to the component file.

-Most form behaviour like displaying validation messages and status is already defined within the [`FormlyModule`](../../src/app/shared/formly/formly.module.ts).
+Most form behavior like displaying validation messages and status is already defined within the [`FormlyModule`](../../src/app/shared/formly/formly.module.ts).
 Use the available field types and wrappers to construct your form in the component (see [Formly](./formly.md)).

 ## The Address Form as an Example of a Reusable Form